The Science of Active vs. Passive Learning in Virtual Classrooms

 2. Encourage Participation:

 Create an environment where learners feel comfortable participating.
+Try using icebreakers to loosen up your audience.
 Ask open-ended questions, encourage discussions, and provide opportunities for learners to share their thoughts and experiences.
 Techniques such as “think-pair-share” can be adapted for virtual settings, encouraging learners to think about a question, discuss with a partner in a breakout room, and then share with the larger group.
 Encourage a variety of communication channels: verbal, text-based (like chat or forums) and interactive content.

 3. Incorporate Hands-On Activities: